emiliosheinz/full-cycle-event-driven-architecture/README.md

 Greg Young, who is one of the main proponents of CQRS, has a great talk on this topic, which you can watch [here](https://www.youtube.com/watch?v=JHGkaShoyNs).

+## Unit of Work (UoW)

+Unit of Work is a design pattern where the system is divided into units of work, each of which is responsible for handling a specific set of operations.
+These units of work can then be combined to form a larger unit of work, which is responsible for coordinating the execution of the individual units of work.
+This pattern helps to ensure that the system remains consistent and that changes are applied atomically, meaning that they are either all applied or none are applied.

+You can find an example of implementation of the Unit of Work pattern in the [`./wallet-core/package/uow/uow.go`](./wallet-core/package/uow/uow.go) file.

 ## Running Locally

 1. Clone this repo